 It means that there are no general rules applicable to the entire European Union and the exception to processing sensitive personal data can only be understood on a state by state basis.
 Member States may allow employers through their legislation to collect sensitive personal data for different reasons, including to guarantee the health and safety of employees at work.

 Generally speaking, and it is a principle applicable to the entire European Union, employers cannot take measures that would infringe on the privacy of their employees.
-They have to respect the basic principles set out in the GDPR (cf. A Practical Guide to Data Protection and Health Application Development).
+They have to respect the basic principles set out in the GDPR (cf. A Practical Guide to Data Protection).

 Processing of health data by employers needs to be proportionate to the aim of protecting the employees’ health.
 It is hard to conceive under these circumstances that an employer could collect health data that would go beyond managing suspected cases of exposure to the coronavirus, if they are allowed to do so by their national legislation.